paranext/usfm-tools/README.md

   - Improve accuracy: if the `element` has no `style` attribute and has direct child `usfm:tag` (`ref`), `usfm:ptag` (none - `sidebar` is closest), or `usfm:match` (`periph` and `optbreak`), no `style` attribute.
 If doesn't have one of these direct children (`table`, `usx`), the marker shouldn't be output to USFM at all.
 Or at least it indicates a very special case.
 Maybe not handling this yet is why `usx` considers `usfm` to be a leading attribute in the `usx.rng` but we don't.
 And `table`
   - `usx` doesn't have `usfm:tag` or `usfm:ptag` and its attribute has `beforeout` with `\\__`.
 Could use those two indicators to determine it should be replaced with `usfm` in output.
 But then this still doesn't cover moving `usfm` under `id`
 - Figure out how to determine when to close these long-running markers with their own content hierarchies - `usx`, `table`, `periph`, `esb`, others?
+- [markerType] note which types should set book, chapter, and verse when tracking verse ref?
+It's literally just `book`, `chapter`, and `verse`.
 - Extra work later?
   - Do we need to keep track of whether a nested marker that closes has `+` on its markers?
 Probably, but maybe the plus is on the style in USX
     - Paratext 9.4 fails to nest markers without the `+`.
 It doesn't put anything particular if the `+` is present.
 I guess that means we might just need to track if `+` is present for